 The more people that are aware of CEDAW, the more useful it will be to mainstream it in your work.

-There are 78 different observations and recommendations made by the CEDAW Committee to the UK this year.
-These include recommendations to mitigate the impact of austerity measures on women, assess the impact of legal aid reforms on women, to work on the over representation of BME women in prisons, adopt a comprehensive national framework to tackle trafficking of women and girls and create more opportunities for women with disabilities to access employment among other issues.
+There are 78 different observations and recommendations made by the CEDAW Committee to the UK in 2013.
+These included recommendations to mitigate the impact of austerity measures on women, assess the impact of legal aid reforms on women, to work on the over representation of BME women in prisons, adopt a comprehensive national framework to tackle trafficking of women and girls and create more opportunities for women with disabilities to access employment among other issues.

 While general recommendations apply to all the states signed up the Convention, concluding observations only apply to the country they are given to.
 The next state report will be expected to explain what the state has done to address these observations.